Ecstasy and shrooms

 Hippie Flipping Dosage: Shrooms & Molly Ratio

-Traditional wisdom urges a practice of starting with a lower dose of your substance and adding more after you’ve gotten a sense for the effects of the initial dose.
-By gradually adding to the initial dose, you are less likely to pass the threshold that leads to uncomfortable effects and challenging trips.
+Traditional wisdom urges a practice of starting with a lower dose of your substance and adding more after you’ve gotten a sense of the effects of the initial dose.
+Gradually adding to the initial dose makes you less likely to pass the threshold for uncomfortable impacts and challenging trips.

-To give you a baseline understanding of what an MDMA dose can look like, the Multidisciplinary Association for Psychedelic Studies (MAPS) team has studied doses between 80mg to 120mg in their clinical trials, albeit these doses were administered in a safe, supervised setting with trained psychotherapists to guide the experience.
-Lower doses between 50mg to 75mg have also been studied.
+To give you a baseline understanding of what an MDMA dose can look like, the Multidisciplinary Association for Psychedelic Studies (MAPS) team has studied doses between 80 to 120 milligrams in their clinical trials, albeit these doses were administered in a safe, supervised setting with trained psychotherapists to guide the experience.
+Lower doses between 50 to 75 milligrams have also been studied.
 It’s also worth acknowledging that potency and purity of MDMA can vary wildly in illicit markets, further justifying caution.

 Photo of dried psilocybin mushrooms.